steveseguin/vdo.ninja/README.md

 ## What is OBS NINJA
 OBS.ninja uses peer 2 peer technology, so the server-side load is very small for most applications.

 ## Server side / API software?

 The Server-side software is hosted by my other project, https://Steves.app and https://meshcast.io  I have not made the server side software public yet, but it remains free to access and use.
 If it gets abused, I'll put up restrictions.
 I do my best to not collect data of any type, but I may do so to improve the service, such as monitoring site usage, logging errors, or ensuring reliable connectivity.

-Idea, feed back, bugs, etc -- all welcomed
+Idea, feed back, bugs, etc -- all welcomed.
+I'm dumping many of my ideas as issues into Github.

 ## License